maxarvid/prepp_exam/README.md

-###BMI Calculator
+###BMI Calculator Exam

-Based on the course materials, not the lecture.
+Based on the course materials but with a new formula to calculate BMI.